AmanTank187/blogger/README.md

 ## Learnings

-- form_with helpers are very useful.
-Research them!
+- Validation with models.

+- Creating controllers without using generate method.

+- Enable log in/sign up without using gems such as devise.

 - REST - Representational state transfer: Mapping HTTP verbs to CRUD actions.
 HTTP verbs are get,post,put/patch and destory.

-- resources provide REST-ful routes to rails resources(article)
+- Understanding of MVC due to rails strict layout.

 ## Problems faced: